-Purpose and Rationale
+Purpose and Rationale:

-With assistance from the Office of Legislative Research, the Committee reviewed definitions of medical necessity from federal law, surrounding states, and Connecticut's commercial insurance industry, and the recommendations of the Connecticut State Medical Society and the American Medical Association as part of a national settlement of class action litigation brought by physicians against the largest HMOs.
+With assistance from the Office of Legislative Research, the Committee reviewed definitions of medical necessity from federal law, surrounding states, and Connecticut's commercial insurance industry, and the recommendations of the Connecticut State Medical Society and the American Medical Association as part of a national settlement of class action litigation brought by physicians against the largest Health Maintenance Organizations.
 The Committee's definition of medical necessity combines critical elements in the current Medicaid Medical Necessity definition with the Medical Necessity definition adopted in the class action settlements.
 The Committee's definition is consistent with the definition adopted for commercial health plans in Connecticut in Public Act 07-75.
-As noted by the Connecticut State Medical Society (CSMS), "the Medicaid population, which is generally more vulnerable than the commercial population and possesses fewer resources to pay for denied services, should be afforded at least the same protections as the commercial managed care population is entitled to under state law."
+As noted by the Connecticut State Medical Society, "the Medicaid population, which is generally more vulnerable than the commercial population and possesses fewer resources to pay for denied services, should be afforded at least the same protections as the commercial managed care population is entitled to under state law."

-Mental Illness:
+Mental Illness

 The Committee's definition maintains the qualification of mental illness as a medical condition.
 Given the long history of disparate access and treatment for mental health conditions in health care, the qualification was determined to be a necessary and rational distinction.
-People with serious mental illness die an average of 25 years earlier than other Americans, largely of treatable health conditions.The enormity of this health disparity coupled with the recommendations by the state's Healthcare Advocate at the Committee's Informational Forum on February 8, 2010, led to the decision to maintain this component from the current Medicaid medical necessity definition.
-Despite society's avowed intent to treat mental illness on an equal par with other classes of medical illness, it simply hasn't happened.
-One sees the disproportion in many settings.
-Reimbursement for psychiatric co-morbidities was a particularly egregious example cited by the Healthcare Advocate who also noted that the majority of the incoming cases at the office pertain to mental illness.
-Hence, while clearly medical in nature, we do not subscribe to the suggestion that mental health is implied in medical illness and need not be specified.
+People with serious mental illness die an average of 25 years earlier than other Americans, largely of treatable health conditions.
+The enormity of this health disparity coupled with the recommendations by the Healthcare Advocate at the Committee's Informational Forum on February 8, 2010, led to the decision to maintain this component from the current Medicaid medical necessity definition.
+Furthermore, the majority of the incoming cases at the Healthcare Advocate's office pertain to mental illness.

-An Individual's Achievable Health and Independent Functioning:
+Maximum Achievable Health and Functioning

-The Committee's definition recognizes the Department's concerns that the word "optimal" may set an unrealistic standard of care, because of the implication that everyone is capable of excellent health.
-Most other medical necessity definitions do not use this term, and the Department believes that it could lead to the excessive use of resources in a situation where there is no benefit at all.
-However, the Committee's definition provides for services that allow an individual to attain or maintain their achievable health and independent functioning.
+The Committee's definition recognizes the Department's concerns that the word "optimal" sets an unrealistic standard of care.
+Most other medical necessity definitions do not use this term, and the Department believes that it could lead to the excessive use of resources in a situation where there is markedly diminishing benefit or no benefit at all.
+However, the Committee's definition provides for services that allow an individual to "attain or maintain their maximum achievable health and functioning."
 This addresses the need to consider independence as one of the goals of the Medicaid program.
-For example, in DSS Provider Bulletin PB 2003-113 (November 2003), DSS notes that "one of the purposes of the Medicaid program is to enable each state, in accordance with all applicable statutory and regulatory requirements, to furnish rehabilitation and other services to help eligible families and individuals attain or retain capability for independence or self-care."
-Throughout the Committee's definition there is an emphasis on the individual, in order to protect Medicaid clients from a one-treatment-fits-all approach.
-The need for individualized determinations of Medical Necessity is a cornerstone of Medicaid law and policy.
+For example, in the Department of Social Services Provider Bulletin, PB 2003-113 (November 2003), the Department notes that "one of the purposes of the Medicaid program is to enable each state, in accordance with all applicable statutory and regulatory requirements, to furnish rehabilitation and other services to help eligible families and individuals attain or retain capability for independence or self-care."